Zulko/gpt-function-decorator/README.md

     """

 add_humor("""
 In 1806, at the age of 15, Carl Czerny was selected by Beethoven to perform the premiere of his Piano Concerto No. 1 in Vienna, Austria.
-""", debug=True)
+""")

 # Response